quasar-team/GenericArchiver/README.md

 * deliver quality mechanism to debug, test and development of OPC-UA servers based in quasar,
 * deliver persistency

 The Generic Archiver is just an interface in the C++ programming language.
-Specific Archivers implement this interface and provide factual data logging into a data-base, a file, etc. As of June 2017, the only known Specific Archiver is the [https://github.com/quasar-team/InfluxDbArchiver](InfluxDb Archiver).
+Specific Archivers implement this interface and provide factual data logging into a data-base, a file, etc. As of June 2017, the only known Specific Archiver is the [InfluxDb Archiver](https://github.com/quasar-team/InfluxDbArchiver) .

 The Generic Archiver is organized as a Quasar Optional Module (look at Quasar docs).